An advance care directive (ACD) is an important part of your end-of-life care it:

 - can contain all your needs, values and preferences for your future care and details of a substitute decision-maker

-An ACD is used by your medical deicsion maker after you are no longer able to make decsions for yourself.
+- is used by your medical decision maker after you are no longer able to make decisions for yourself

-An ACD is often referred to as a living will.
+- is often referred to as a living will

 The directive is a formal version of your advance care plan and outlines your preferences for your future care inline with your beliefs, values and goals.
 Having an advance care directive means you can also formally appoint a substitute decision-maker for when you can no longer make decisions yourself.

 ACD’s differ between states and territories.
 Some state and territory governments have specific forms that you can use.

 Making an ACD is an important part of advance care planning.

 It is impossible to know what will happen in the future concerning your health.
 And you might have firm ideas about how you want to live the rest of your life.

 In a crisis your loved ones may find it difficult to decide what treatment is best for you.
 An ACD will help everyone know what you would want if you can’t tell them.

 You can only make a valid ACD if you are over 18 and have decision making capacity.
 Decision making capacity refers to a person’s ability to make day to day decisions about things like: